Emergency First Aid Kits

 Rather than tweezers, you could use a tick removal tool such as Tick Key which handles ticks of all sizes.
 Put the opening over the body of tick, slide it up to the head and lift.
 The entire tick is removed, including the head.
 The idea is to lift not twist the tick off.

 Take a few Alcohol Swabs to clean and prevent infection in minor cuts and scrapes, as well as cleaning an injection site.
-Despite sealed packaging, these pads can dry out, so get some new ones for each safari.
+Despite sealed packaging, these pads can dry out, so get new ones for each safari.

 Steri-Strip Reinforced Skin Closures are a must-have for cuts which look like they need stitching.
 They are placed over a cut, drawing the edges together.
 They do not adhere too well if there is a lot of bleeding, so dry the sides of the wound before applying the steri-strips at right-angles to the cut.